 Florida’s waters are full of delicious seafood, but sometimes you can’t beat cold-water crab.
 If this is a personal favorite, the Alaskan Snow Crab dinner comes with two clusters and sides.
 It’s palate-pleasing and stomach-filling, leaving you satisfied.

-This is a family-friendly atmosphere during the day, but be prepared to answer a few questions if you have young children.
-The boats outside will hold children’s attention for awhile, but they’ll eventually notice the bras and underwear interspersed with hats on the ceiling.
+Boathouse Oyster Bar has a family-friendly atmosphere during the day, but be prepared to answer a few questions if you have young children.
+The boats outside will hold children’s attention for a while, but they’ll eventually notice the bras and underwear interspersed with hats on the ceiling.